Kataman7/capybara/README.md

 	- `AI_API_KEY`: Canonical API key used by the provider (OpenAI or third-party like Deepseek).
 We recommend setting this.
 	 - Old variable `OPENAI_API_KEY` is no longer supported; if you previously used it, move the value to `AI_API_KEY`.
  - `AI_API_BASE_URL`: Base URL for the API provider (ex: https://api.deepseek.com).
 If left empty the official OpenAI host is used.

+Watermelon minigame:
+- Use `/watermelon view [user]` to see your or another user's melon count.
+- Use `/watermelon leaderboard` to view top 10 farmers.
+- Use `/watermelon farm` to attempt a harvest (3 hour cooldown).
+The bot will call the AI to generate a scenario and present two choices; choose by clicking a button.
+Your faith level influences the chance of a positive outcome.
+The bot will update your watermelon count accordingly.